BuilderIO/builder/packages/utils/README.md

 ### Example

-Say you have multiple components that takes a query input and you want to resolve this query asynchronusly before rendering on the server
+Say you have multiple components that take a query input and you want to resolve this query asynchronusly before rendering on the server

 ```tsx
 import { Builder } from '@builder.io/react';